lijing0913/Machine-Learning-Programming/README.md

-# ML-Implementaion
-## Machine Learning Algorithms Implementation in Python from Scratch
+## Machine Learning from Scratch in Python

-Linear Regression

-Logistic Regression

-Decision Tree

-Data Cleaning